 With Accessory Dwelling Units exploding in interest and volume across California, more and more homeowners want to know what the construction process looks like for their own potential ADU project.
-In this post, Cottage Operations Manager Zachary Ackerman covers all the key milestones and details for constructing an ADU from start to finish.
+In this post, Cottage team member Zachary Ackerman covers all the key milestones and details for constructing an ADU from start to finish.

 Are you looking for a custom ADU provider that will complete your ADU project from start to finish and take all the hassle out of your hands?

-At Cottage, we believe in designing your custom, stick-built ADU in a cost-effective and smart way to give you the best bang for your buck while matching your needs, budget, and use case(s) for your ADU unit.
+At Cottage, we believe in helping you get a custom, stick-built ADU at the best value.
 Click the "Get Started" button on the top right hand corner to get a Free Consultation and Estimate Today.

 The ADU Construction Timeline & Process

 Should you go with an ADU provider with industry knowledge and expertise like Cottage, your custom ADU timeline will look like the following:

 However, with other Design-Build and independent contractors, your timeline could easily double or triple in length.
 That's where Cottage brings immediate value to your project.

 Let’s break down each of these three key areas for your ADU project after you’ve committed to the project.